-Take a look at some of the facts:
+Take a look at some of the facts about heart disease research:

 - Today, the AHA is second only to the federal government in funding cardiovascular and stroke research.

-- Since 1949, the AHA has spent more than $3.3 billion on research to increase our knowledge about cardiovascular diseases and stroke.
+- Since 1949, the AHA has invested more than $4.6 billion in research to increase our knowledge about cardiovascular diseases and stroke.

-- Our research programs have contributed to many important scientific advances now used by doctors and surgeons around the world, including the first artificial heart valve, techniques and standards for CPR, implantable pacemakers, treatment for infant respiratory distress syndrome, cholesterol inhibitors, microsurgery and drug-coated stents.
+- Our research programs have contributed to many important scientific advances used by doctors and surgeons around the world.
+This includes the first artificial heart valve, techniques and standards for CPR, implantable pacemakers, treatment for infant respiratory distress syndrome, cholesterol inhibitors, microsurgery and drug-coated stents.

 - The AHA has funded the winners of 11 Nobel Prizes.

-Beyond financial contributions, there are many ways for you to support the cause – like organizing a Wear Red Day event or supporting a Go Red Luncheon.
-Learn more about ways to give, and help us stop heart disease from taking women’s lives.
+Beyond financial contributions, there are many ways to support the cause, like organizing a Wear Red Day event or supporting a Go Red Luncheon.
+Learn more about ways to give, and help us save more women’s lives.